awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-cloudwatch-events.md

 # Application Insights CloudWatch Events and notifications for detected problems<a name="appinsights-cloudwatch-events"></a>

-For each application that is added to CloudWatch Application Insights, a CloudWatch Event is published for the following events on a best effort basis:
+For each application that is added to CloudWatch Application Insights, a CloudWatch event is published for the following events on a best effort basis:
-+ **Problem Creation\.** Emitted when CloudWatch Application Insights detects a new problem\.
++ **Problem creation\.** Emitted when CloudWatch Application Insights detects a new problem\.
   + Detail Type: ** "Application Insights Problem Detected"**
   + Detail:
     + `problemId`: The detected problem ID\.